Program Director Visa Sponsorship Jobs in Kansas

 Which companies in Kansas sponsor visas for program directors?

 Healthcare employers are among the most active sponsors for program director roles in Kansas.
-The University of Kansas Health System, Stormont Vail Health, and Ascension Via Christi have filed H-1B petitions for senior program roles.
+The University of Kansas Health System, Stormont Vail Health, and Ascension Via Christi have filed H-1B visa petitions for senior program roles.
 State universities including the University of Kansas and Kansas State University also sponsor program directors in research, academic affairs, and grant-funded initiatives.
 Nonprofit and government-adjacent organizations in Wichita and Topeka round out the sponsorship pool.

 Which visa types are most common for program director roles in Kansas?

 The H-1B is the most common visa for program directors in Kansas, as the role typically requires at least a bachelor's degree in a specialized field such as public health, education administration, or business.
 EB-2 and EB-3 immigrant visa categories are relevant for candidates pursuing permanent residency after an initial work authorization period.
-TN status may apply for Canadian or Mexican nationals in certain program management roles that fall within eligible USMCA occupational categories.
+TN visa status may apply for Canadian or Mexican nationals in certain program management roles that fall within eligible USMCA occupational categories.

 How to find program director visa sponsorship jobs in Kansas?